AJAX is not a technology; rather, it is a collection of technologies each providing robust foundations when designing and developing web applications:

 The advent of AJAX applications has raised considerable security issues due to a broadened threat window brought about by the very same technologies and complexities developed.
 With an increase in script execution and information exchanged in server/client requests and responses, hackers have greater opportunity to steal data thereby costing organizations thousands of dollars in lost revenue, severe fines, diminished customer trust and substantial damage to your organization’s reputation and credibility.

-Learn more about Acunetix Web Vulnerability Scanner and how the solution works with AJAX applications.
-Download the Free Edition of Acunetix Web Vulnerability Scanner.
+Learn more about Acunetix and how the solution works with AJAX applications.
+Download or Register for a Free Trial of Acunetix.